Two-dimensional quantum antiferromagnets: -- model on the square lattice

 provided that the pitch ${\bf q}$ minimizes the Fourier transform $J({\bf q})$ of the coupling.\cite{lt47} In the case of the $J_1$--$J_2$ model one has

 \begin{itemize}

 \item $J_2<0.5J_1$: $J({\bf q})$ has a single minimum at $(\pi,\pi)$.
 It corresponds to the ``usual'' N\'eel state.

 \item $J_2>0.5J_1$: $J({\bf q})$ has two isolated minima at $(0,\pi)$ and $(\pi,0)$.
 They correspond to ferromagnetic lines (resp. columns) arranged in an antiferromagnetic way.
 These states are sometimes called {\em collinear} (in {\em real} space).
-From these planar helix states one can build many other ground-states by rotating globally all the spins of one sublattice with respect to the other.
-Although this costs no energy for classical spins at zero temperature, it is known (order from disorder, see below) that configurations where both sublattices have their staggered magnetization {\em collinear in spin space} are selected by thermal or quantum fluctuations.
+From these planar helix states one can build many other ground states by rotating globally all the spins of one sublattice with respect to the other.
+Although this costs no energy for classical spins at zero temperature, it is known (order by disorder, see below) that configurations where both sublattices have their staggered magnetization {\em collinear in spin space} are selected by thermal or quantum fluctuations.

 \item $J_2=0.5J_1$: $J({\bf q})$ has lines of minima around the edges of the Brillouin zone.
-At this point the classical ground-state is highly degenerate : We can write $\mathcal{H}={\rm cst}+J_2 \sum \left(S_1+S_2+S_3+S_4\right)^2$ where the sum runs over all square plaquettes and any state where each plaquette has a vanishing total spin minimizes the classical energy. \end{itemize}
+At this point the classical ground state is highly degenerate : We can write $\mathcal{H}={\rm cst}+J_2 \sum \left(S_1+S_2+S_3+S_4\right)^2$ where the sum runs over all square plaquettes and any state where each plaquette has a vanishing total spin minimizes the classical energy. \end{itemize}

 Even at the lowest order in $1/S$, zero-temperature quantum corrections to the sublattice magnetization (order parameter) diverge around $J_2=0.5J_1$ (Chandra and Dou{\c c}ot\cite{cd88}).
 Such large-$S$ approximation usually tends to overestimate the stability of magnetic phases, therefore this breakdown around $J_2\sim 0.5J_1$ is a strong evidence for the existence of quantum disordered phase(s) in this region of parameter space.